-Graham has never been busier – starring in the recent series of Line of Duty as undercover copper John Corbett and joining one of the greatest casts ever assembled: De Niro, Pacino, Harvey Keitel, Joe Pesci in Martin Scorsese’s The Irishman, released later this year.
+Graham has never been busier – starring in the recent series of Line of Duty as undercover copper John Corbett and joining one of the greatest casts ever assembled: De Niro, Pacino, Harvey Keitel, Joe Pesci in Martin Scorsese’s The Irishman.
 But the Virtues was a priority.

 “We all have an obligation to play it with integrity and honesty and as much truth as we can,” says the actor, whose eyes brim with tears during our interview.
 “It is 100 per cent care.
 It is a very tender situation.
 Shane is laying himself bare there.”

 We spoke to actor and director separately – but their words weave a picture of a friendship and collaboration for the ages…

 Once upon a time in the East Midlands

 Shane Meadows: I first saw Stephen in Snatch.
 I remember thinking ‘flip, he has a proper throwback film star’s face.’
 You can see life in there.
 You either get strong silent types or people who can show the frailties of the human condition – but Stephen’s eyes can be the most frightening or the most vulnerable.
 They are like pools of water when he lets you in.

 Stephen Graham: My brother, our Aston, came to see me with a copy of Empire magazine.
 There was a tiny article that said Shane was directing a film about skinheads set in the 1980s.
 I had seen A Room For Romeo Brass, which I loved.
 I had seen Dead Man’s Shoes, which was magnificent.
 I thought I would be great in that – like Tim Roth in Made in Britain.
 I called my lovely agent Jane and she said: “funnily enough they have just phoned.”